lukarh/assists-tracking-dash-app/README.md

 Deploy the App to Heroku, use the [tutorial that outlines the instructions here](https://drive.google.com/file/d/1kowjMGKN6rbxh9n-5q1cP3BkcZ2yOAvo/view).

+**NOTE: This Public Repository does not have access to the SQL database key, so you can't access the data to test the web-application locally properly.**

 ## Overview of Changes

 #### Live Dashboard for Player Reports | A Before and After